openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Finishing Blows

-When you suffer a damaging attack while unconscious, incapacitated, or otherwise unable to defend yourself, the attack counts as a **finishing blow** and may cause immediate death.
+When you suffer a damaging attack while unconscious, incapacitated, or otherwise unable to defend yourself, the attack counts as a *finishing blow* and may cause immediate death.
 Your defense against a finishing blow does not include any bonus from your attributes.
 Furthermore, if a finishing blow deals any damage, you must make a Fortitude roll with a Challenge Rating equal to 10 plus the damage dealt.
 If you fail this roll, you are dead.

+> #### Finishing Blow Example
+>
+> Ulric's usual Guard defense is 20 (+3 platemail, +5 Might, +2 Agility).
+However, he is unconscious when an assassin cuts his throat, dealing a *finishing blow*.
+Against this attack, Ulric does not include his attribute bonuses, so his Guard is reduced to 13.
+The assassin rolls a 22 on his attack, dealing 9 damage to Ulric.
+Furthermore, Ulric must make a Fortitude roll CR 19 or die.

 ### Reaching Zero Hit Points